 DEWR AI Transparency Statement

-The Department of Employment and Workplace Relations is engaging with artificial intelligence (AI) in a way that prioritises human rights, the protection of personal information, and respecting Indigenous data, while keeping humans at the centre of our decision-making.
-Our intent is to leverage AI to drive innovation, improve operational efficiency, and support the broader goal of enabling people to have safe, secure, and well-paid work with the skills for a sustainable future.
+Our intent is to leverage AI to drive innovation, enhance productivity and elevate service delivery to support the broader goal of enabling people to have safe, secure, and well-paid work with the skills for a sustainable future.

 On this page: